patrickallaert/php-saml/README.md

  * `isValid` - Determines if the SAML LogoutResponse is valid
  * `build` - Generates a Logout Response object.
  * `getResponse` - Returns a Logout Response object.
- * `getError` - After executing a validation process, if it fails, this method returns the cause.
+ * `getErrorException` - After executing a validation process, if it fails, this method returns the exception triggered.
  * `getXML` - Returns the XML that will be sent as part of the response or that was received at the SP.

 ##### OneLogin\Saml2\Settings - `Settings.php` #####